Star Mage: Arylos

 An 8th scepter Et Lu Star Mage of the Sarru Kishpu, Arylos was tasked by King Thordar and the council to find Dalidor and his family and return them to Eridu.

 After discovering Darien orphaned on Earth, Arylos is tasked with being his guardian.

 Orasmas Xul Sarrum

-Darien’s brother and leader of a rival sect of Star Mages called the Bel Etu.
-Orasmas, like Darien, is a 10th level Scepter – the most powerful level of Star Mages and his power enables him to command a large army of wizards bent on the destruction of the Sarru Kishpu and dominion over the universe.
+Darien's brother and leader of a rival sect of Star Mages called the Bel Etu.
+Orasmas, like Darien, is a 10th level Scepter – the most powerful level of Star Mages.
+His power enables him to command a large army of wizards bent on the destruction of the Sarru Kishpu and dominion over the universe.

 Tirwa

-The first schoolmate Darien meets on Eridu, Tirwa is one of Darien’s closest friends and allies.
-Her race, the Radeanean has the ability to read minds, thanks to her bunny-like appendages.
+The first schoolmate Darien meets on Eridu, Tirwa is one of Darien's closest friends and allies.
+Her race, the Radeanean has the ability to read minds with their rabbit-like appendages.

 Anthaar

 A Wasparie, Anthaar and Darien are members of the same house, Ebabbar, and are close friends.
 He is the physically strongest among them as his race is known for their attack spells and ability to defend the realm.